 12. Mattilsynet, Helsedirektoratet, Universitetet i Oslo.
 Matvaretabellen 2019

-Plant based diets, despite lower content of vitamin B12, are more healthy and sustainable than western diets (which means with our high consumption of meat and dairy that are good B12-sources).
+Plant based diets, despite being lower in vitamin B12, are more healthy and sustainable than Western diets (that is, with our high consumption of meat and dairy which are good sources of B12).

 Canada’s food guide.
 Healthy food choices link